YuchiQiu/TopFit/README.md

 python src/merge_PST.py $dataset
 ```
 to collect feature matrix for the dataset in dimension $N\times L$, where $N$ is the number of entries in the dataset and $L$ is the feature dimension.
 The feature matrix is stored in `Features/$dataset/unnorm/`, and the standardized features using `StandardScaler()` in [scikit-learn](https://scikit-learn.org/stable/) is stored in `Features/$dataset/norm/`.
 The regression model uses standardized features in default. `PST.npy` and `PH.npy` are for persistent spectral theory and persistent homology features, respectively.

+`--feature_list` has more options for L1, L2 features.
+The default option calculates the necessary features for our PST and PH features in main text.

 ## Sequence-based embedding and evolutionary scores